Fullmeals.

 Step 13: Simmer Rajma Curry

 Add the reserved Rajma cooking water to the cooker, followed by additional water (1-2 cups) to achieve your desired gravy consistency.
 Stir well.
-Close the cooker lid (without putting on the whistle) and simmer on low flame for to allow the flavors to meld.
+Close the cooker lid (without putting on the whistle) and on low flame for to allow the flavors to meld.

 Step 14: Garnish and Serve